 Meteosat First Generation in orbit

-Meteosat First Generation (MFG) provided geostationary satellite data for 40 years, from 1977 to 2017.
+The first generation of Meteosat satellites (MFG) provided data from geostationary orbit for 40 years, from 1977 to 2017.

 Last Updated